ozziest/patika/readme.md

 ## Warning!

 This package is under development.
-Please waiting to stable version.
+You should wait to stable version.

 #### Installation